In the gallery

 CounterPulse and ArtSpan presents

-Open from May 26 – July 25 // Gallery open 45 minutes before showtimes and by appointment.
+August 30–October 6 // Gallery open 45 minutes before showtimes

 CounterPulse is excited to partner with ArtSpan’s Art-in-Neighborhoods program to bring visual art to the walls of our three-floor lobby.
 We’ve been honored to show the work of the following artists though this program: